Spring and woodland flowers at Calke Abbey

 We all need to reconnect with nature this spring, so we've found some of the best spots to see spring colour blossoming all around the estate, from the early crocus to breath-taking blossom.

 Bright highlights in the gardens

-The gardens are a delight in spring, home to an array of fragrant flowers – including a stunning display on the auricula theatre.
+The gardens are a delight in spring, home to an array of fragrant flowers – most notably the stunning display on the auricula theatre.
 A rare survival of nineteenth-century display gardening, the theatre was originally designed to show off prize specimen auriculas and to preserve the blooms for longer.

-May is the perfect time to see a bright display of potted auriculas on the theatre – a perfect spot to capture bright and colourful photographs.
+May is the perfect time to see the auriculas on the theatre.
 Later in the season, the theatre is adorned with a summery display of pelargoniums.

 Meadows and wildflowers

 With over 600 acres of parkland, there are plenty of hay and wildflower meadows at Calke, many of which are grazed by the flock of rare-breed Portland sheep.
 Among an abundance of wildflowers are yellow rattle, bee orchids and common twayblade – but a real treat this season is the cowslip meadow in the Pleasure Grounds.

 The Pleasure Grounds surround the house and garden and can be accessed as part of the outdoor admission fee.
 Follow the paths through the grounds for a gentle stroll among these pretty flowers.

 Wherever you go at Calke this spring, you're bound to stumble across a breath-taking carpet of bluebells.
 One of the best displays is in Serpentine Wood – take a relaxing stroll through the trees and discover a sea of blue blooms.
 Download the bluebell walk using the link below.